swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 }
 ```

-In generic contexts, `~Escapable` indicates that a type is *not required* to be `Escapable`, but is *not* a strict indication that a type is not `Escapable` at all.
+In generic contexts, `~Escapable` indicates that a type is *not required* to be `Escapable`, but the type may be conditionally `Escapable` depending on generic substitutions.
-Generic types can be conditionally `Escapable`, and type parameters to generic functions that are declared `~Escapable` can be given `Escapable` types as arguments.
 This proposal refers to types in these situations as "potentially non-`Escapable`" types.
-Return types that are potentially non-`Escapable` require lifetime dependencies to be specified, but when they are used in contexts where a value becomes `Escapable` due to the type parameters used, then those lifetime dependencies lose their effect, since
+Declarations with return types that are potentially non-`Escapable` require lifetime dependencies to be specified, but when those declarations are used in contexts where their result becomes `Escapable` due to the type arguments used, then those lifetime dependencies have no effect:

 ```swift
 // `Optional` is `Escapable` only when its `Wrapped` type is `Escapable`, and